Network Design: Overview

 How can we ensure a more effective deployment of stock and improve our return on capital employed?

-What factors do we need to take into account and how can we adapt the network in the light of the new business strategy?
+What factors do we need to consider and how can we adapt the network in the light of the new business strategy?

 What are the key risks our business will face in rationalising our existing network operations?